-If you love the wonderful world of research and if you really want to continue in it, the Post Doctorate of Florida Christian University is your choice.
+If you love the wonderful world of research and if you really want to continue in it, the Post Doctorate of Florida Christian University is a great fit for you.
 We will recognize your entire professional experience, your creativity and your level of independence so that you can produce quality scientific articles and compile a memorial.